Is Bollywood Overdose killing Indian music?

 Bollywood produces some very good music.
 However, I refuse to believe that it represents the entire creative prowess of a country with a billion people.
 Indian music lovers deserve more choice – more artistes, more genres, more musical styles.

-One thought on “Is Bollywood Overdose killing Indian music?
+One response to “Is Bollywood Overdose killing Indian music?”